dart-maven-plugin/dart-maven-plugin/README.md

 An example can be found in the dart-maven-plugin-example folder inside the git repository.

+##Maven repository

+The Dart Maven Plugin is deployed to the central repository.

 ## Authors and Contributors
 Daniel Zwicker (@dzwicker) founded the project on GitHub.